captainbrosset/devtools-tips/src/tips/en/inspect-debug-iframes.md

 ![Firefox, with DevTools opened on the side, showing the iframe selector button in the toolbar](../../assets/img/inspect-debug-iframes-firefox.png)

-### Chrome and Edge
+### Chrome, Edge, Safari

-Chromium-based browsers have a **JavaScript context** selector button located in the **Console** tool which allows you to select the iframe you want to execute JavaScript expressions in.
+Chromium-based browsers and Safari have a **JavaScript context** selector button located in the **Console** tool which allows you to select the iframe you want to execute JavaScript expressions in.
 This button does not change what's visible in the **Elements** tool, it only changes the JavaScript context in which the **Console** tool works.

 1. Open DevTools.
 1. Open the **Console** tool.